 - Then you can bring everything to Teresa in the Registrar’s Office.
 Please remember to give Teresa your phone number.
 When she has read your contract, she will call you to schedule a grad check.
 You will go over the contract and course lists together.
 Teresa might have a few suggestions.
-Please note that you will complete your Application for Diploma at the grad check.
-You can disregard any notices that you see regarding this for CAS students.
 Please feel free to ask Teresa any questions that you have regarding Commencement.

 - Please make any corrections to your contract and bring the final version to Teresa.

 Students Celebrate Graduation